Ecuador: Language

-Spanish is the official and most commonly spoken language in Ecuador.
-Northern Kichwa and other pre-colonial American languages are spoken by 2,500,000.
+Spanish is the official language in Ecuador.
+It is spoken as a first (93%) or second language (6%) by the vast majority of its population.
+In 1991 Northern Kichwa (Quechua) and other pre-colonial American languages were spoken by 2,500,000.
 Ethnologues estimate that the country has about 24 living indigenous languages.
 Among the 24 are Awapit (spoken by the Awá), A'ingae (spoken by the Cofan), Shuar Chicham (spoken by the Shuar), Achuar-Shiwiar (spoken by the Achuar and the Shiwiar), Cha'palaachi (spoken by the Chachi), Tsa'fiki (spoken by the Tsáchila), Paicoca (spoken by the Siona and Secoya), and Wao Tededeo (spoken by the Waorani).
-Use of these Amerindian languages is, however, gradually diminishing due to Spanish's widespread use in education.
+Use of these Amerindian languages is gradually diminishing and being replaced by Spanish.

 Most Ecuadorians speak Spanish as their first language, with its ubiquity permeating and dominating most of the country.
-Despite its small size the country has a marked diversity in Spanish accents that vary widely among regions.
+Despite its small size, the country has a marked diversity in Spanish accents that vary widely among regions.
 Ecuadorian Spanish idiosyncrasies reflect the ethnic and racial populations that originated and settled the distinct areas of the country.

 The three main regional variants are: